q3769/chunk4j/README.md

 As a generic POJO API, chunk4j can be directly used in any Java client codebase.
 For better encapsulation, though, consider using chunk4j as a "lower level API".
 I.e. set up some simple wrapper/adapter mechanism such that the end-client codebase can be completely agnostic of the transport size limitation or the chunk4j API.
-Working with the higher-level wrapper interface, the end-client code only needs to be aware of the original client-side business domain data (bytes or domain objects serializable to bytes).
+Working with the higher-level wrapper interface, the end-client code only needs to be concerned with the original client-side business domain data (bytes or domain objects serializable to bytes).

 ### The Chopper